Giu27/chip8/README.md

 --original: Use the original COSMAC-VIP Interpretation of the instructions rather than the modern one;

 --debug: Enables debug log to the terminal and single stepping.

+--speed: Followed by a number, lets youu control the number of cycles per frame